U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Log in as a super-administrator

-There are two kinds of administrators in Oppia: super-administrators have access to the admin page, where they can set the role of any user.
-One of these roles is the administrator role, which gives the user access to all other privileged pages (like the topics and skills dashboard).
+Super-administrators have access to the admin page, where they can set the role of any user.
+Some of these roles (e.g. "Topic admin") give the user access to privileged pages (e.g. the topics and skills dashboard).

 There are two ways to become a super-administrator: use an email address with implicit super-admin privileges, or use the Firebase emulator interface to grant super-admin privileges after the account has been created.